Farcyy/UnityMaxOSC_SoundInstallation/README.md

   - Encountering obstacles: Higher grain densities create dense and intricate soundscapes.
   - Tranquil moments: Lower densities provide contrast and relief.

 Every grain of sound is represented by a sound particle moving in space.
-The integration between the characteristics of the particle swarm and the parameters of the granular synthesizer creates a responsive musical instrument, similar to the concept explored by Antonino Modica in the project "Critical Mass" (https://github.com/antoninomodica/critical-mass).
+The integration between the characteristics of the particle swarm and the parameters of the granular synthesizer creates a responsive musical instrument, similar to the concept explored by Antonino Modica in the project ["Critical Mass"](https://github.com/antoninomodica/critical-mass).

 ## HOA Processing in MAX: